tayyeb-ahmed/coalfire-sre-challenge/docs/runbook.md

 | SSH | 22 | TCP | Your IP | Mgmt |
 | SSH | 22 | TCP | Mgmt | App Instances |

-This runbook should be updated regularly as the infrastructure evolves and new procedures are developed.
+This runbook will be updated regularly as the infrastructure evolves and new procedures are developed.